igibliss00/ARDicee/README.md

 # ARDicee

-An iOS app that demonstrates various augmented reality elements, both designed from scratch or imported from TurboSquid, using ARKit and SceneKit
+An iOS app that uses ARKit and SceneKit to roll multiple virtual dice on the real world surface tracked with ARAnkor

 ## Getting Started